robusta-dev/robusta/docs/developer-guide/writing-playbooks.rst

 This feature is powered by `python-manhole <https://github.com/ionelmc/python-manhole>`_ and is only enabled when the environment variable ``ENABLE_MANHOLE`` is set to ``true``.

+hikaru timestamps are strings - use parse_kubernetes_datetime to parse